About Better software sooner

-Years of experience in consultancy and training resulted in a couple extensive and highly configurable trainings which I easily can tailor according to your needs.
+Years of experience in consultancy and training resulted in a couple extensive and highly configurable trainings and courses which I easily can tailor according to your needs.
 Besides these trainings I also give regular agile, scrum, scrum master and product owner trainings.
 Click here to see the whole trainingsportfolio.

 For me the most important thing is finding ways to help companies in creating the best possible products and services.
 In this quest there are numerous tools, ways of working, environments, trends and frameworks that can help us in doing this secure, fast and reliable.
 Whether it is agile portfolio management or continuous delivery, Devops transitions or product visions, I always look for optimization the whole.
 For me this is the flow from strategic goals to customer feedback.